KeithSloan/FreeCAD_Python_GDML/README.md

 ## Acknowledgements

+Thanks to

+* Wouter Deconnick

-Thanks to the following FreeCAD forum members
+and the following FreeCAD forum members

 * wmayer
 * Joel_graff